Nature of Operations, Basis of Presentation and Summary of Significant Accounting Policies

 1. NATURE OF OPERATIONS, BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Citius Pharmaceuticals, Inc. ("Citius," the "Company," "we" or "us") is a specialty pharmaceutical company dedicated to the development and commercialization of critical care products targeting important medical needs with a focus on anti-infective products in adjunct cancer care and unique prescription products.
+Citius Pharmaceuticals, Inc. ("Citius," the "Company," "we" or "us") is a specialty pharmaceutical company dedicated to the development and commercialization of critical care products with a focus on anti-infective products in adjunct cancer care, unique prescription products and stem cell therapy.

 On March 30, 2016, Citius acquired Leonard-Meron Biosciences, Inc. ("LMB") as a wholly-owned subsidiary.
 The Company acquired all of the outstanding stock of LMB by issuing shares of its common stock.
 The net assets acquired included identifiable intangible assets of $19,400,000 related to in-process research and development.
-The Company recorded goodwill of $9,346,796, as restated, for the excess of the purchase price over the net assets.
+The Company recorded goodwill of $9,346,796 for the excess of the purchase price over the net assets.

 In-process research and development represents the value of LMB's leading drug candidate, which is an antibiotic solution used to treat catheter-related bloodstream infections (Mino-Lok®) and is expected to be amortized on a straight-line basis over a period of eight years commencing upon revenue generation.
 Goodwill represents the value of LMB's industry relationships and its assembled workforce.
 Goodwill will not be amortized but will be tested at least annually for impairment.